vmchale/phash/README.md

 # phash

-This is a command-line tool to detect duplicate images.
+This is a command-line tool to detect potential duplicate images.